Updated Apr 22, 2026

+Digital equity problems in transnational education rarely show up first in headline scores.
+They surface in the student voice, but only if institutions can hear and interpret what students are saying across partners, sites, and countries.
 On 18 February 2026, Jisc published a blog post on delivering digital equity in transnational education, drawing on its Global education and technology research with UK higher education providers.
-We are highlighting it because digital equity issues often surface first in student voice data, and because transnational and partner provision makes it harder to hear, interpret, and act on those signals consistently.
+We are highlighting it because it shows what universities need to capture if they want those problems to become visible early enough to fix.
 [Jisc blog post]

 The blog pulls out several practical implications that matter directly for student experience teams and quality professionals trying to use student feedback across campuses, partners, and countries.
 In summary, Jisc highlights that digital equity includes: